-- Transfer academic scholarships are awarded for four to six consecutive semesters or until the completion of an undergraduate degree, whichever comes first, provided the student maintains all scholarship requirements.
+- Transfer academic scholarships are awarded for four to eight consecutive semesters or until the completion of an undergraduate degree, whichever comes first, provided the student maintains all scholarship requirements.
 The number of semesters awarded is dependent upon the number of hours transferred to Henderson State (see chart).

 - Students transferring from two-year colleges/community colleges may transfer in a maximum of 60 credit hours.
 Students transferring from four-year colleges/universities may transfer in a maximum of 90 credit hours.